 When doing this, there are a few things to keep in mind, but it’s a fairly simple process.
 So here’s why you should give it a try!

-Gluing granite to wood can provide several benefits.
+Gluing granite into wood can provide several benefits.
 First of all, it’s a great way to create a one-of-a-kind piece.
 Whether you’re adding granite to an existing piece of furniture or creating something completely new, the options are endless.
 You can also use this technique to add a personal touch to your décor.

 Another great reason to glue granite to wood is durability.
 Granite is an incredibly tough material, so when it’s glued to wood, it creates a piece that will last for many years.
 This is especially beneficial if you have kids or pets who may be rough on furniture.